 For more than 90 years, supporting the military has been a focus for Bank of America.
-Our commitment includes funding for charitable organizations, offering banking services for service members, recruiting and hiring veterans, and donating homes to injured service members.
-In the last several years, recognizing the need, we have broadened our programs for service members, veterans and their families, and our employees who have served in the military.
-Here are some of the programs and products we have developed to improve the lives of those who have served our country.
+We recognize the challenges that our veterans face upon returning home from serving our country, and we remain committed to helping them successfully transition back into their communities.
+In the last several years, we have broadened our programs for service members, veterans and their families, and bank employees who have served in the military.
+Here are some of our programs to improve their lives through the areas of housing, employment, education, and wellness.

 We understand the importance of having a safe and stable place to call home, especially for our veterans returning from service.
 Through donations to nonprofit organizations and local government programs, we are helping to connect them to the housing they need.
 In April of 2014, we donated our 1,000th home to military families and first responders across the country.
 We’re also volunteering with these nonprofits, working together on the ground to ready the properties for the military recipients to inhabit.
 These efforts are fueling the revitalization of the neighborhoods where these homes are located, while our donations are helping to aid the recovery of the housing market.

 Military service members bring important skills and experiences to their careers, so we actively work to attract, develop and retain them as employees.
 Since 2011, Bank of America has hired more than 4,000 veterans, guard and reservists, and we are committed to hiring an additional 10,000 in the next several years.
 To meet our hiring goals, we have a dedicated team of recruiters who partner with organizations to identify and secure top talent.
 For details on our military and veteran recruiting efforts, visit http://militarytransition.bankofamerica.com/

 This year, we are expanding our Job Transition Assistance Program (JTAP) to military spouses.
 For employees whose families are relocating because of a change in military station, JTAP helps them find positions at the bank in their new location and positions them for continued growth in their careers.